CLOSED FOR THE SEASON • Information may be outdated. Add this

 All Withoutabox submissions will be marked "In Consideration" once payment, entry forms, and a DVD or online link of the film have all been received.
 If you would like hardcopy notification of receipt of your entry, please include a self addressed stamped postcard with your DVD entry.
 Entrants will be notified of festival selections by the end of April 2019.

-AFTER your film is accepted, please send high quality digital images from your film (minimum 300dpi in a tiff or jpeg format for MAC only) emailed to firstname.lastname@example.org.
-Please also send along Electronic Press Kits or any other publicity materials you may have (if available).
+AFTER your film is accepted, please send high quality digital images from your film (minimum 300dpi in a tiff or jpeg format for MAC only) emailed to email@example.com.
+Please also send along press-ready, password protected screener links, Electronic Press Kits, or any other publicity materials you may have (if available).
 High quality stills make a significant difference in press coverage for accepted films.

 Exhibition copies must be sent to the festival prepaid.
 The Festival will pay for return or forward shipping.
 The Festival cannot accept nor assume responsibility for damage or loss of materials while in transit.
 In case of loss or damage during the Festival, the responsibility of the Festival is limited to the costs for repair or replacement of the print.